Dante1245/Caller-/README.md

 ## Features
 - **Real-Time Streaming STT**: Continuous listening with silence detection for instant processing—speak naturally without pauses.
 - **Ultra-Accurate STT**: OpenAI Whisper with GPU acceleration, multi-language support, and noise reduction for precision in any environment.
+- **Per-Word Insights**: Whisper word-level timestamps printed and logged for precise call analytics and debugging.
+- **Mood-Adaptive TTS**: VADER sentiment detects tone per utterance and tunes ElevenLabs stability/similarity automatically.
-- **Glitch-Free TTS**: ElevenLabs (turbo model) with stability/similarity settings for 100% natural, artifact-free voice cloning.
+- **Glitch-Free TTS**: ElevenLabs (turbo model) with adaptive stability/similarity settings for 100% natural, artifact-free voice cloning.
 - **Voice Cloning**: Clone new voices by recording samples and uploading to ElevenLabs for custom voices.
 - **Virtual Microphone Routing**: Outputs to virtual mic (PulseAudio/Linux or VB-Cable/Windows) for seamless use in calls.
-- **Transcript Logging**: Saves all conversations to transcripts.txt for review.
+- **Transcript Logging**: Saves all conversations to transcripts.txt for review, including mood and word-level timing metadata.
 - **Multi-Threaded Processing**: Concurrent recording and processing for ultra-low latency and efficiency.
 - **Extra Powerful**: Optimized for high-end hardware, scalable for professional or pentesting uses.